I am pleased at this point in my life. My life is full of mostly excellent activities and some great people. I have a few beautiful things.

-What he undeniably has is a great sense of humor.
+What he undeniably has is an excellent sense of humor.
 Laughing together is one of the great joys of life, and we do it every day with our son.

 What this illustrates is the most significant area of personal satisfaction for me today are my relationships.
 I have been so very fortunate to have met literally hundreds (if not thousands) of amazing people through the various circles I have been involved with during my life.